tchcx/linux-hodgepodge/fail2ban/ssh-canary-port.md

-## Use TCP/22 as a canary and TCP/$XYZ as the actual SSH port
+## Fail2Ban with TCP/22 as Canary Port

 ### SSHD configuration
 ```